cspotz/RAMSES_Bi-Poisson/README.md

 This can be achieved by changing line 69 of ``phi_fine_cg.f90`` and the rest of this file accordingly.

 In the main repository, the two species are both treated as particles and differentiated with their tag (0 and 1).
-In the folder hydro, one species is considered in the particle sector of RAMSES while the second is treated in the hydro sector.
+In the folder /hydro, one species is considered in the particle sector of RAMSES while the second is treated in the hydro sector.

 For the specific case of the "Dirac-Milne" universe, we studied the following equations: